 Additionally, while prior fair use decisions like the Supreme Court’s Harper & Row opinion focused on first publication, the Fourth Circuit noted that publication status of the photo was not relevant to the fair use analysis.
 Unlike in the case of literary works, where the right of first publication is paramount, photos are often intended for repetitive viewing, so the court decided that publication considerations are different in the area of photography.
 Accordingly, the Court found that this factor also weighed against fair use.

-Amount and Substantiality of the Portion Used
+Substantiality of the Portion Used

 The court’s analysis of the third factor was predictably straightforward, as it was clear that Violent Hues used roughly half the photo by cropping out the negative space, but kept the most expressive features, i.e., the “heart” of the work.
 While a substantial taking can still constitute fair use, if it is justified (requiring the court to look back to the first factor), here, the taking was not justified.
 This factor also weighed against fair use.